lambdabaa/reader/README.md

 ./m
 ```

-This script downloads the Google Closure, Twitter Bootstrap, and the node
+This script downloads

+1. Google Closure
+2. JQuery Templates
+3. Twitter Bootstrap
-modules specified in package.json and puts everything in the right place.
+4. Node modules specified in package.json

+and puts everything in the right place.
+Afterwards, you should be able to run
-Afterwards, you should be able to run the express server on port 3000 with
+the express server on port 3000 with

 ```
 node app